Note: This story is best viewed on desktop.

 (#) = Overall rank of the top 16 teams (top four seeds in each region)

-Once again, a quick reminder of how this all works.
+Once again, a quick reminder of how I count available bids.

 - The 2022 NCAA Tournament will feature 68 teams: 32 conference tournament winners who will claim automatic bids and 36 teams the Selection Committee will select at-large.